joaomlneto/jitaspace/README.md

 ## About

-Ever wondered how to migrate your T3 application into a monorepo?
-Stop right here!
-This is the perfect starter repo to get you running with the perfect stack!

-It uses [Turborepo](https://turborepo.org/) and contains:
+This repository uses [Turborepo](https://turborepo.org/) and contains:

 ```
 .github